 - Silpat mat (I use this one) or parchment

 I’m going to show you how to make both cookie versions.
 First up is the thin and crunchy cookies.

-Beat the butter and brown sugar until light and fluffy.
-I like to do this in my stand mixer but a hand mixer and a large mixing bowl will work, too.
+Cream the butter and brown sugar until light and fluffy.
+Sometimes I use my stand mixer to do this, other times I use my hand mixer and a large mixing bowl.

 Wrap the dough in plastic wrap and chill in the fridge for at least an hour.
 Overnight is optimal to the let the flavors meld.